jakedumbauld/phonocardiogram-classification/README.md

 ------------
 Please create a conda environment using the enclosed yml.

+Additionally, download the models at https://drive.google.com/drive/folders/1FVCCA5WK00BlfszISuJY7lcnMFNEotEH?usp=sharing to save you the VERY long runtime of the model search ntoebooks.

-Additionally, in each of the notebooks please update the `root_path` variable at the top of the notebook to the path of the parent directory that will contain all the files from this project.
+Finally, in each of the notebooks please update the `root_path` variable at the top of the notebook to the path of the parent directory that will contain all the files from this project.

 SUBMISSION CONTENT
 ------------------